 Investments are classified at fair value through the profit and loss account as investments that are held for trading.
 Listed investments are stated at bid prices quoted by the relevant exchanges.
-Other investments, including futures, are stated at bid prices provided by various recognised sources.
+Other investments, including futures, options and credit default swaps are stated at bid prices provided by various recognised sources.
 For short term money market instruments, where market values are not available, fair values are calculated by discounting expected cash flows at prevailing interest rates at the balance sheet date.
 The fair values of forward exchange contracts are determined based on market forward exchange rates at the balance sheet date.
 Purchases and sales of investments are accounted for on a trade date basis.

-In the Company's accounts, investments in Group undertakings are stated at cost.
+In the Company's financial statements, investments in Group undertakings are stated at cost.